nebulx29/MMM-dht22/README.md

 ### Prerequisites

-- requires MagicMirror v2.0.0
+- tested only on MagicMirror v2.0.0
-- a DHT22 temperature/humidity sensor connected to VCC/GND and a GPIO of your Raspberry Pi
+- a DHT22 temperature/humidity sensor connected to a GPIO of your Raspberry Pi
 - working installation of DHT22 utility - see https://github.com/nebulx29/dht22

 ### Download and Installation

-To use this module, just clone this repository to your __modules__ folder of your MagicMirror: `git clone https://github.com/nebulx29/MMM-dht22`
+To use this module, clone this repository to your __modules__ folder of your MagicMirror: `git clone https://github.com/nebulx29/MMM-dht22`

 ### Configuration